Nahid3007/machineLearning/README.md

 # Introduction into Machine Learning

 ## Course 1
-* Linear and Multiple Linear Regession
+* Linear and Logisitic Regession
-* Feature Scaling